Enable JavaScript to ensure website accessibility

 If you encounter a scam, you can report it to your local police or sheriff’s department.
 You can also report disaster fraud to the FEMA Disaster Fraud Hotline at (866) 720-5721 or by emailing StopFEMAFraud@fema.dhs.gov.

 When FEMA Disaster Survivor Assistance (DSA) crews, housing inspectors, and other officials are working in areas that have been impacted by storms, floods, or fires – they carry official identification badges with photo identification as well.
 True FEMA employees will already have access to your FEMA application number.
-FEMA and U.S. Small Business Administration (SBA) representatives never charge applicants for disaster assistance, inspections or help in filling out applications and they are never authorized to collect your personal financial information.
+FEMA and U.S. Small Business Administration (SBA) representatives never charge applicants for disaster assistance, for inspections, or for their help in filling out applications – and they are never authorized to collect your personal financial information.

 By following these tips, you can protect yourself and ensure your recovery from tropical storms and hurricanes progresses safely and smoothly.
 Remember, The Floyd Law Firm is here to help with a multitude of legal concerns.
 Contact us today for a consultation.